MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

 A grid component for arranging media elements side by side.
-It supports various elements including images, Tweets, YouTube, and LinkCards.
+It supports images, Tweets, YouTube embeds, LinkCards, and more.

 | Prop | Type | Required | Description |